maxloopinmok/weekly-report/15 - 2025 Monday August 11 to Sunday August 17.md

 - Tuesday 12 Aug 2025 4pm Pasir Ris Polyclinic General Dentistry
 - 5pm to 7pm travel to eat dinner, travel to owndays to fix spectacles, return home, bath.
 - 7pm to 7.35pm I downloaded ebooks.
-- 7.35pm to 10.35pm I briefly read parts of today Monday's Straits Times, Business Times, and The Edge.
+- 7.35pm to 10.35pm I briefly read parts of today Tuesday's Straits Times, Business Times, and The Edge, and compiled them.
 - 9.20pm to 10.25pm I briefly watched parts of today's news on CNA and Channel 5, and this:
     - https://www.youtube.com/shorts/ayBTh6iXtKU
 10.35pm eat supper, sleep.